- Entertainment and Media»

 Kindness in the Face of Adversity

-Dr. Kennedy and Miss Swaffer, who have both suffered terrible losses, could have turned bitter, cruel, and cynical but they show far more perception, acceptance and compassion, befriending and helping Amy and Yanko.
+Dr. Kennedy and Miss Swaffer, after suffering terrible losses, could have turned cynical, bitter and cruel but they show far more perception, acceptance, and compassion, befriending and helping Amy and Yanko.
 Amy, herself, while shown little love or acceptance, shows Yanko kindness and compassion.

 Take-away: it's not what life throws at us but how we choose to deal with whatever comes our way.
 Kindness is always the better course.